-Our schools programme is run by Phil Furneaux, a retired Physics teacher of nearly 30 years and is supported by the Ogden Trust.
-We organise a range of activities on-campus and in schools, such .
+Our schools' outreach programme is organised by Phil Furneaux and Mhairi Mitchison.
+We organise a range of activities on-campus and in schools including Physics Roadshows, Specialist Physics Masterclasses, Academic Talks, support with EPQ’s and Gold Crest Awards, Stem Club support.
 We also run several residential programmes events where A-level students stay on campus to experience life and University and have the opportunity to engage with University-level Physics for a more sustained period.
 All our events are strongly supported by our academic staff.
-Our events are consistently highly rated by students, with 91% rating the day as 4/5 or 5/5 in 2014-2015.
+Our events are consistently highly rated by students, with 91% rating the day as 4/5 or 5/5 in 2015-2016.

 We are keen to develop partnerships with schools by working alongside teachers to inspire and enthuse school students to improve their exam performance and consider continuing to study Physics to a higher level.
 We have also developed the Lancaster Particle Physics Package which is an educational tool for A-level students to learn more about Particle Physics.
 Our content is all matched to the National Curriculum.